salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.AuthenticationError

-Error retrieving AppFramework template: Authentication issue.
+Error retrieving template: Authentication issue.

 # error.AuthenticationError.Actions

 - Your session may have expired or you may not have permission to access this resource
 - Try running "sf org login web" to reauthenticate
-- Ensure you have AppFramework enabled and have permission to view templates
+- Ensure you have Tableau Next enabled and have permission to view templates
 - Verify the target org is correct and accessible

 # error.TemplateNotFound